-The name of the equal percentage characteristic comes from the definition: "Equal changes in valve position causes equal percentage changes in flow."
-The result, as shown in the graph in Figure 1, is a characteristic where a small increment of valve position at small openings results in a small increase in flow capacity, while the same increment of valve position at large openings results in a larger increase in flow capacity.
+The name of the equal percentage characteristic comes from the definition: “Equal changes in valve position cause equal percentage changes in flow.”
+The result, as shown in the graph of Figure 1, is a characteristic where a small increment of valve position at small openings results in a small increase in flow capacity, while the same increment of valve position at large openings results in a larger increase in flow capacity.

 Figure 1.
 Linear and equal percentage inherent characteristics.

 Figure 2.
 Typical actual inherent characteristics of common control valve types.